MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition.md

 For more information:

- - To install SharePoint Server Subscription Edition on Windows Server Core, see [Installing SharePoint Server Subscription Edition on Windows Server Core](SharePoint/SharePointServer/install/installing-sharepoint-server-subscription-edition-on-windows-server-core.md).
+ - To install SharePoint Server Subscription Edition on Windows Server Core, see [Installing SharePoint Server Subscription Edition on Windows Server Core](../install/installing-sharepoint-server-subscription-edition-on-windows-server-core.md).

- - To
+ - To upgrade to SharePoint Server Subscription Edition, see [Upgrade to SharePoint Server Subscription Edition](../deployment-and-upgrade/upgrade-to-sharepoint-server-subscription-edition.md).

 ## Farm Administration